 Expanded staffing explains some of the cost increase, but not all of it.
 Reader comments on the Pharmalot article cast blame on everyone from principle investigators to CROs.
 When a wide range of potential reasons appears, however, it can actually mean the root problem is more systemic.

 So what’s the fix?
-An editorial printed in The Wall Street Journal last Wednesday suggested a radical change in the way the FDA approves drugs as a means for containing the rising costs of clinical development.
+An editorial printed in The Wall Street Journal last Wednesday suggested a radical change in the way the FDA approves drugs as a means for containing the rising clinical trial costs.
 Authors Michele Boldrin and S. Joshua Swamidass suggest shifting many of the efficacy endpoints to post-marketing trials (Phase IIIb and Phase IV), while using registration trials (Phase IIIa) primarily for safety endpoints.
 In this way the FDA doesn’t risk the launch of unsafe drugs, and the burden of efficacy falls to developers’ post-marketing efforts, allowing for faster innovation.

 The editorial points out that proving efficacy is the most expensive aspect of drug development, but safety is priority number one with the FDA.
-The divided approach creates flexibility for companies that have safe drugs – yet are afraid the costs of proving efficacy will be too high.
+The divided approach creates flexibility for companies that have safe drugs – yet are afraid the rising clinical trial costs of proving efficacy will be too high.
 This is especially relevant in the case of rare diseases.
 As the system stands now, it can be difficult to produce a profitable drug if the patient population sits at only 3,000 or even 300 cases per year.
 Perhaps a more capitalistic (my word, not theirs) approach to drug development and approval could save the industry:

 Get safe drugs into the market (in this case the healthcare system) and let physicians, post-marketing studies and investigator-initiated studies determine which drugs work the best.
 A closer collaboration between physicians and pharmaceutical companies in post-marketing studies could be a more effective way for the healthcare industry to choose the best treatments.